-Mark Benson is Head of Engineering at Samsung SmartThings.
-Mark is the author of The Art of Software Thermal Management for Embedded Systems and is a regular speaker and writer on the intersection of technology, business, and society as it relates to product development, technology leadership, strategic planning and execution, intellectual property portfolio management, software architecture, information security, competitive positioning, and organizational behavior.
+Mark Benson is Head of Product & Engineering at Samsung SmartThings.
+Mark is the author of The Art of Software Thermal Management for Embedded Systems and is a regular speaker and writer on the intersection of technology, business, and society as it relates to strategic planning, product management, competitive strategy, software engineering leadership, information security, and organizational behavior.

 Published a piece today in IoT Central for digital transformation leaders within organizations, and how rigid organizational structures, inflexible cultures, and lack of market insight increase the probability of creating an IoT platform that is fragmented, brittle, and ultimately more susceptible to failure.

 ABSTRACT: Many IoT challenges exist due to a lack of industry-wide standards around proven success.
 Everyone starts from ground zero, and few have crossed the finish line.
 Based on experience working on IoT-innovation programs across a variety of industries, here are five key considerations regarding where to focus your efforts early on and how to move your company forward as you build, deploy, and launch the next generation of your product.